The Jewish Coalition for Disaster Response

-Over the past year, the Coalition has allocated funds to:
+Since August 2015, the Coalition has allocated funds to:

 - JDC, which worked through its local Hungarian staff and in partnership with Hungarian NGOs Menedek and the Student Counseling Center at Szeged University to create and deploy a mother-child health care unit, including a midwife, at the Debrecen Refugee Camp, and to provide psychosocial support to hundreds of first responders in Hungary.